unclecheese/silverstripe-dashboard/README.md

 The 8 digits that follow the "p" are your profile ID.
 In the example above, this would be 12345678.

 NOTE: To use the Google Analytics panel, you have to enable access for less secure apps in the account permissions section of [https://www.google.com/settings/security](https://www.google.com/settings/security).

+For more information about settting up a developer account and obtaining a key file, visit https://github.com/erebusnz/gapi-google-analytics-php-interface#instructions-for-setting-up-a-google-service-account-for-use-with-gapi